bewuethr/bewuethr.github.io/2020-02-09-pandoc-bash-blog.md

 ```

 and that's it!
 The rest is some Git contortions to get the generated files into
 the right branch, assuming a blog published on GitHub pages.
-The Pandoc
+The pandoc
 defaults are quite alright, but I'm looking forward to endless fiddling with
 it.
 I'll spin the generator out into its own repository eventually, but I'll
 keep track of the progress here.